holochain/docs-pages/src/pages/resources/index.md

     href: tutorials-and-training
 ---

+## Compatibility tables

+To see what versions of each component are compatible with each other, see the [compatibility tables](/resources/compatibility/).

 ## Upgrade guides

 If you're upgrading your hApp to a newer version of Holochain, we have some [upgrade guides](/resources/upgrade/) to make your work easier.